 Last is the preview pane that shows a preview of the Java code that makes up the project.
 The most important and most noticeable part of the pane is the actual preview window itself, which is a scrollable text area, pre-populated by CMD’s Java code.
 Because the Java code does not have a character limit per line, nor a line limit, the code naturally requires the scrolling capability.
 The “Refresh” button above the text area simply re-generates the preview panel through the refresh helper function.
 Including the title component, there are three total components in this pane: the title, the “Refresh” button, and the preview text area.
 As always, the helper function takes these three components and puts them into a container, which is then added to the “main” outside container of the components pane.

 That is the complete implementation of the Java Swing GUI for EasyAndroid.
-While it took quite a bit of time and effort to reach the solution that is currently being used, I feel that the key steps in implementing the GUI were 1) having a clear design from the start in terms of what to include, the functionality of each piece, and the placement of everything; 2) implementing helper functions and in general, approaching each section of the GUI in as similar a way to the other sections as possible; and 3) keeping things as simple as possible – I started off trying to use GridBagLayout, which led to more complications than was worth it; switching to using exclusively BoxLayout and SpringLayout made everything much simpler.
+While it took quite a bit of time and effort to reach the solution that is currently being used, I feel that the key steps in implementing the GUI were 1) having a clear design from the start in terms of what to include, the functionality of each piece, and the placement of everything; 2) implementing helper functions and in general, approaching each section of the GUI in as similar a way to the other sections as possible; and 3) keeping things as simple as possible – I started off trying to use GridBagLayout, which led to more complications than it was worth; switching to using exclusively BoxLayout and SpringLayout made everything much simpler.
 Though the GUI is lacking in many regards, it still does the job – that is, a user should be able to build a simple app solely through the GUI.

 Limitations